 Please note that the information below is provisional and subject to revision as this company’s history is researched further.

 The manager of Pugh Manufacturing Co. was Thomas James Pugh (1871-1958), a native of Kidderminster, Worcestershire, England.
 He was the son of Charles Pugh, manager of the canal wharf in Kidderminster, and his wife Sarah Bull.
 The family lived in the Old Wharf House, which was likely located in the part of Kidderminster depicted in this 1932 image.
-It appears that the family emigrated to Canada shortly after Charles Pugh’s death in early 1890, because the whole family was established in Toronto by the time of the 1891 census.
-By the turn of the century, Thomas was manager of the Cloak Manufacturing Co. at 18 Front Street East and, just a few years later, he was able to strike out on his own under the Pugh name (as recounted below).
+The family emigrated to Canada shortly after Charles Pugh’s death in early 1890 and was living at 15 Nassau Street in Toronto by the time of the 1891 census.
+In 1896, Thomas was proprietor of the Art Embroidery Co., 56 Bay Street, and by the turn of the century he was manager of the Cloak Manufacturing Co. at 18 Front Street East.
+Just a few years later, he was able to strike out on his own under the Pugh name (as recounted below).
 He was married on June 20, 1908 to Alice Maud Collier (1878-1955), a native of Wellington County, Ontario.
 The 1921 Census records the Pughs as childless and residing at 87 Erskine Avenue, Toronto.
 Thomas and Maud (as Mrs. Pugh appears to have been called) were buried separately, in their respective family plots in Toronto and Wellington County.

 Alice Mary Pugh

 Thomas’ sister, Alice Mary Pugh (1868-1954), is worthy of mention in her own right.
-In 1900, she was listed in the city directory as proprietor (“proprietress”, actually) of the Art Embroidery Co. at 67 Yonge Street and a few years later was working at the Pugh Manufacturing Co., as she appears to have continued to do until her marriage to Charles Schaffler in 1909.
+In 1900, she was listed in the city directory as proprietor (“proprietress”, actually) of the Art Embroidery Co. at 67 Yonge Street — the company that Thomas had previously been running — and a few years later was working at the Pugh Manufacturing Co., as she appears to have continued to do until her marriage to Charles Schaffter in 1909.
+The couple lived in Winnipeg, where Schaffter was the superintendent of Bradstreet Ltd.’s western Canadian operations.
 For the first few years of the century, the Pughs (including younger brothers George and Frederick) lived with their mother, who died in 1905, at 497 Euclid Avenue.

 History of the Pugh Manufacturing Co.